alexvonduar/CarND-Vehicle-Detection/writeup.md

 ## 1. Classifier Training
 ### 1. 1 Training Data

 I download training sets of [vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) images from lesson as the training data.
-According to project tips, I apply random shuffle when travers the image dirs to list all the input image names in function `load_training_images()` in file `load_data.py:36-54`.
+According to project tips, I apply random shuffle when travese the training image dirs to list all the input image names in function `load_training_images()` in file `load_data.py:36-54`.
 From the two image sets, I can see there are 8792 images of cars and 8968 images of non-cars.

 ![alt text][image1]

-Since the number of cars and not-cars images are some how close to balance, I decide to use them directly without any augment process.
+Since the number of cars and not-cars images seems to be in balance, I decide to use them directly without any augment process.

 ### 1. 2 Features

-To make classifier work, I need to extract some features from traing images that can feed classifier and get correct classify result.
+Since I decied to use a SVM classifier, so I need to extract some features from traing images that can feed to classifier and train it to work.

-From lesson, there're spatial binning, color histogram and HOG used.
+From the lesson, I can have a spatial binning, color histogram and HOG to choose or some combination of them.

 First, I try to extract spatial binning and visualize the result.
-To get spatial binning result, I use function `bin_spatial()` in file `bin_spatial.py:12-14` to get spatial binning.
+To get that, I use function `bin_spatial()` in file `bin_spatial.py:12-14`.

 ![alt text][image2]